greenageinfo/greenageinfo.github.io/policies/coc.md

 ## Interiors and Move in/outs

 - Dos
-	+ Owners wanting to sell their flats are <a href="{{site.baseurl}}/secondsale">required to obtain an NOC</a> to the effect that they have cleared all dues payable to GOA
+	+ Owners wanting to sell their flats are [required to obtain an NOC](/info/secondary-sale) to the effect that they have cleared all dues payable to GOA
 - ​Interior work must be carried out only with prior consent from GOA.
-You must give an undertaking that <a href="{{site.baseurl}}/interiors">rules and regulation related for interior works</a> will be followed, before being given permission.
+You must give an undertaking that rules and regulation related for interior works will be followed, before being given permission.
 - Inform GOA office once the interior works are completed
-- <a href="{{site.baseurl}}/categories#Moving-in-or-out">Move in/out and transfers will need prior approval</a> from GOA to allow truck movement and registration
+- Move in/out and transfers will need prior approval from GOA to allow truck movement and registration
 - Donts
 	+ No structural alteration (such as breaking of walls), changes to the layout of the apartment or changes to the exterior appearance of the apartments (such as changing of balcony grills, windows or doors) is allowed.
 	+ No work should be carried out in common areas during interiors/renovation.
 No debris should be left in the common areas during or after the completion of the work.